gamer-project/gamer/example/test_problem/ELBDM/RestrictionMismatch/README.md

 The new restriction method does cause a similar mismatch of the phase field on level `0`.
 However, as the plot named `ComparisonOfRestrictionMethodsBeforeEvolution.png` shows, the phase fields on levels `0` and `1` still evolve differently.
 The resulting mismatch is bigger than the one caused by the old restriction method.
+This is also shown in a series of four plots titled `Data_%06d_Slice_z_density.png` that are created from a run with the new option `OPT__RES_PHASE` turned on.
+The grid is unrefined in timestep `0`, refinement and restriction are performed at the end of timestep `1` and the refined fields are evolved during timestep `2`.
+Plot `3` that is created later during the run highlights that the artifacts are not remedied by the new restriction option.